Skip to content

 Zoe Strozewski / Eat This, Not That!

 While Hooters does list a regular Shrimp Platter on its general online menu, this item wasn't available at the location closest to me.
-I was still able to get an order of classic fried shrimp from the chain by ordering the plain version of Hooters' Buffalo Shrimp, which are hand-breaded and tossed in your choice of wing sauce (unless you're ordering them sans the sauce like me).
+However, I was still able to get an order of classic fried shrimp from the chain by ordering the plain version of Hooters' Buffalo Shrimp.
+These shrimp are hand-breaded and tossed in your choice of wing sauce (unless you're ordering them sans the sauce like me).
 A dozen of these shrimp cost me $18.48.

 The look: While I appreciate when a restaurant chain takes the time to hand-bread anything, there were some immediately apparent issues with Hooters' shrimp.
 The breading was very sparse and pale, indicating that they would have needed a significantly longer time in the fryer to get the crunch I crave.
 These were also some of the smaller shrimp I tried and came with no sides despite costing nearly as much as some of the other chains that did provide sides.